Skip to content

 FROM python:3.11-slim

-# Install system dependencies required for ibm_db
+# Install system dependencies for ibm_db

 RUN apt-get update && apt-get install -y \